Skip to main content

 tip

-Global moc flags configured in [moc].args are automatically applied.
+Global moc flags configured in [moc].args and per-canister flags in [canisters.<name>].args are automatically applied.
 See mops.toml reference.